erikeidt/erikeidt.github.io/The-Double-E-Method.md

 12: reduce until matching (
-    we construct a comma operator tree for c,d the matching ( is a function call '(', which means that we convert all top-level ',' operators into argument separator, which are later handled differently than regular ',' operator this doesn't necessarily have to be done here but I choose to differentiate in generated AST between the two ',' meanings and we convert the function call '(' operator into a function call operator (pop & push) (unlike with a grouping paren, which would be removed) stay in binary state
+    we construct a comma operator tree for c,d the matching ( is a function call '(', which means that we convert all top-level ',' operators into argument separator, which are later handled differently than regular ',' operator -- this doesn't necessarily have to be done here but I choose to differentiate in generated AST between the two ',' meanings (parameter separation and regular , operator separating ordinary expressions) and we convert the function call '(' operator into a function call operator (pop & push) (unlike with a grouping paren, which would be removed) stay in binary state

 state: binary
-operator stack: binary multiplication *, function call operator operand stack: AST for a+b, AST for identifier f, AST for parameter expression c,d
+operator stack: binary multiplication *, function call operator operand stack: AST for a+b, AST for identifier f, AST for application operation (i.e. call of) parameter expression c,d

 input: <eof> (end of file/input)
 13: end of parse (eof not recognized so not consumed)